unitaryfoundation/qlass/paper/paper.md

 # Statement of need

 Photonic quantum computing represents a promising approach to building scalable quantum computers, offering advantages such as room-temperature operation, high-fidelity gates, and natural connectivity to quantum communication networks [@kok2007linear; @obrien2009photonic].
 However, the translation of quantum algorithms from the abstract circuit model to photonic implementations presents unique challenges.
 Existing quantum software frameworks like Qiskit [@aleksandrowicz2019qiskit] and Cirq [@cirq2021] primarily target gate-based quantum computers with qubit architectures, while photonic platforms operate on fundamentally different principles using linear optical elements, photons, and modes.

+There are a few open source software platforms that support simulation of photonic quantum computation.
+These are Perceval[@heurtel2023perceval], Strawberry  fields [@killoran2019strawberry], Piquasso [@kolarovszki2025piquasso] and Graphix [@sunami2022graphix] to name a few.
+These software platforms are primarily focussed on photonic circuit compilation and simulation.
+We are however interested in specific applications of photonic quantum computing.
+In particular in applications related to quantum chemistry.
+As far as we know, there is software platform that can run quantum chemistry simulation on photonic quantum computing platforms from end to end.

 `qlass` addresses this gap by providing:

-1. **Seamless compilation** from Qiskit quantum circuits to Perceval photonic processors, enabling researchers to leverage existing quantum algorithm implementations.
+1. **Seamless compilation** from Qiskit quantum circuits to Perceval photonic processors (leveraging Perceval's compilation tools), enabling researchers to leverage existing quantum algorithm implementations.
 2. **Resource-aware compilation** that analyzes circuits against realistic hardware constraints including photon loss, detector efficiency, and fusion gate success rates.
 3. **Optimized VQE implementations** specifically designed for the constraints and capabilities of photonic quantum computers.
 4. **Quantum chemistry tools** integrated with established packages (OpenFermion, PySCF) for molecular simulation applications.